CultivateStudios/keentivate/README.md

 I just want to make a **GIANT** note that keentivate is not thoroughly tested.
 I've tested it as far as my uses go, and it works fine, but I won't in any way promise that it won't blow up in your environment.

 - Test
-- Support all label/metric options.
-I've only added options as I've needed them, so there isn't 100% coverage on Keen's options.
 - Multiline Chart Support
 - Documentation on differing syntax between Keen.js and keentivate
 - Documentation in general